Rabies pre-exposure vaccinations

-The management of the service is currently under review, but at this time requests for vaccine should be sent to PHE using the PHE request form referred to above.
+The management of the service is currently under review, but at this time requests for vaccine should be sent to UKHSA, using the UKHSA request form referred to above.

 Pre-exposure rabies vaccine and rabies antibody tests should be available to volunteers free of charge from the NHS.
 Individuals should approach their GP practice for vaccinations (Please note: antibody tests are not free of charge for volunteers in other parts of the UK).
 If vaccinated by their GP practice volunteers may have to pay a prescription charge if they are required to do so normally.